RaspberryPI – Commands cheat sheet

 ls -la

-This command shows you the complete contents of the current directory (including hidden files).
-But in most cases, a simple:
+This command shows you the complete content of the current directory (including hidden files).
+For most cases a simple command is sufficient:

 ls

-This command creates a new folder in the current directory with the given name (in this case "newfolder").
+This command creates a new folder in the current directory with the specified name (in this case "newfolder").

 Delete file